 During this time, beneficiaries currently on a Medicare Advantage plan may make changes to their Medicare Advantage plans or switch back to Original Medicare.
 Those with Original Medicare coverage cannot make changes to their coverage or join a Medicare Advantage plan during this time.
-Any changes made during this time will be effective on the first of the month after your request Commonly Giv Asked Questions
+Any changes made during this time will be effective on the first of the month after your request

-Open Enrollment Premiums, deductible, and out-of-pocket costs How do my premium, deductible, and out-of-pocket costs differ? - Premium: a set rate that you pay each period (eg, monthly) for your Part D plan - Deductible: amount you pay for your prescription drugs before your insurance starts to help pay - Out-of-pocket costs: any amount that you are paying on your own for your prescription drugs, including your deductible, co-pays, and coinsurance Is there a Medicare Part D deductible?
+Commonly Asked Questions Premiums, deductible, and out-of-pocket costs How do my premium, deductible, and out-of-pocket costs differ? - Premium: a set rate that you pay each period (eg, monthly) for your Part D plan2 - Deductible: amount you pay for your prescription drugs before your insurance starts to help pay7 - Out-of-pocket costs: any amount that you are paying on your own for your prescription drugs, including your deductible, co-pays, and coinsurance16 Is there a Medicare Part D deductible?

 Your Part D plan may have a deductible that you must pay before your plan begins to pay a portion of your covered drugs.
-However, some plans do not have a deductible.6 How can my Medicare plan premium be \$0 or have no premium?
-With a Medicare Advantage plan, your monthly premium could be as low as \$0.
-However, you still may be responsible for costs related to your prescription drugs, co-pays, coinsurance, and annual deductibles.
-Why do my prescription drug costs vary from month to month, and year to year?
+However, some plans do not have a deductible.6 Why do my prescription drug costs vary from month to month, and year to year?
 There are many factors that will affect the out-of-pocket cost of your drugs.
-Your out-of-pocket drug costs could vary each month based on the phase of your Part D plan.
-Your plan may also vary its costs year to year, which will affect the price of your coverage.
-It's important to review your plan choices during the open enrollment period and consider the potential cost changes when deciding about keeping or changing your Part D plan.
-Asked Questions Commonly

-Commonly Asked Questions (cont'd) Premiums, deductible, and out-of-pocket costs (cont'd) What out-of-pocket expenses are included in the portion I pay before I reach catastrophic coverage for Medicare Part D?
+Your out-of-pocket costs could vary each month based on which phase of your Part D plan you are in, which is driven by your spending on Part D-covered medicines.2 It's important to review your plan choices during the open enrollment period and consider the potential cost changes when deciding about keeping or changing your Part D plan.
+Commonly Asked Questions Commonly Asked Questions (cont'd) Premiums, deductible, and out-of-pocket costs (cont'd) What out-of-pocket expenses are included in the portion I pay before I reach catastrophic coverage for Medicare Part D?
 See page 5 for Part D Phase details.
-Expenses that count toward catastrophic coverage include: - Your deductible - Your co-pays or coinsurance during the initial coverage period - Your costs during the coverage gap period, including costs paid by family members, charities, or other persons on your behalf for prescription drugs and costs paid by the State Pharmaceutical Assistance Programs, AIDS Drug Assistance Programs, or the Indian Health Service Your monthly premiums, the cost of noncovered drugs, and the cost of covered drugs from pharmacies outside of the plan's network do not count toward the out-of-pocket limit to reach catastrophic coverage.
-Co-pay and coinsurance Can Medicare enrollees use manufacturer co-pay savings programs for their prescription drug costs?
-Patients covered under Medicare are not eligible for a co-pay card or coupon to pay for their prescription drugs.
-How does a co-pay differ from coinsurance?
+Expenses that count toward catastrophic coverage include6: - Your deductible - Your co-pays or coinsurance during the initial coverage period - Your costs during the coverage gap period, including costs paid by family members, charities, or other persons on your behalf for prescription drugs and costs paid by the State Pharmaceutical Assistance Programs, AIDS Drug Assistance Programs, or the Indian Health Service Your monthly premiums, the cost of noncovered drugs, and the cost of covered drugs from pharmacies outside of the plan's network do not count toward the out-of-pocket limit to reach catastrophic coverage.6 Co-pay and coinsurance Can Medicare enrollees use manufacturer co-pay savings programs for their prescription drug costs?
+Patients covered under Medicare are not eligible for a co-pay card or coupon to pay for their prescription drugs.17 How does a co-pay differ from coinsurance?